KriVaTri/ESPHome-Update-Manager/README.md

 align: center
 ```

+> **Note:**
-> **Note:** The card shares all functionality with the panel — updates, force install, cancel, and log viewing all work the same way.
-The log menu (⋮) is accessible via the toolbar inside the card.
+> The card shares all functionality with the panel — updates, force install, cancel, and log viewing all work the same way.
+The log menu (⋮) is accessible via the toolbar inside the card when header is hidden

 ## Usage